 Mentors are facilitators, offering guidance, friendship and support.
 They are not a financial advisor or business coach.
 Discover new ideas to grow your business or when transitioning from fitpro to business owner.

 Have someone in your corner who has experience in the industry and connect with a trusted professional to overcome your challenges.

 Drive Your Business Forward

 Movie maker George Lucas noted, "Mentors have a way of seeing more of our faults than we would like.
 It's the only way we grow."
 Mentors are trusted advisors providing honest feedback rather than downplay any weaknesses they see in you.

-Becoming a Mentor or Mentee is Free Through AFS
+Becoming a Mentor or Mentee is Included as a Platinum Member!

 Which makes the connection priceless in more ways than one.
 Are you driven by the satisfaction of helping another or determined to reduce your risk and get to success faster?

 Approved mentors join a small group of celebrated professionals that work more closely with AFS and raise their national profile.